NSO Priddy Leader Hiring Information

-New Student Orientation is an integral part of welcoming new students to campus and introducing them to their new home and making them feel welcome while upholding the integrity, mission, and values of the Colorado College Department of Outdoor Education and Priddy Experience.
-If you know you want to be an NSO Priddy Leader for fall 2023, you can read on or apply at the links below!
+New Student Orientation and Winter Start Orientation are integral parts of welcoming new students to campus and introducing them to their new home and making them feel welcome while upholding the integrity, mission, and values of the Colorado College Department of Outdoor Education and Priddy Experience.
+If you know you want to be a Priddy Leader, you can read on or apply at the links below!

 This website was created as an overview of the NSO Priddy Leader Position.
-Please see the job description to read all of the expectations and requirements for being a leader.
+Please see the position descriptions below to read all of the expectations and requirements for being a leader.

 1. Students will have a shared knowledge of Colorado College culture and develop a sense of belonging and connection to Colorado College.